 Photographers I Love: Seydou Keita

 I love how Seydou Keita’s images use the formality of 19th century bourgeoisie portraiture in an unmistakably African setting.
-He’s regarded as the father of African photography, and his work continues to inspire a new generation of photographers who aim to capture the diversity and richness of African life.
+Regarded as the father of African photography, his work continues to inspire countless artists.

 Photographers I Love: Sebastião Salgado